 Eligible student means a student who has reached eighteen (18) years of age.

+6. School Official

 A school official is a person employed by LALPA as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel) or a person serving on the Board of Directors of Los Angeles Leadership Primary Academy.
-A school official also may include a volunteer or an independent contractor outside of LALPA who performs an institutional service or function for which Los Angeles Leadership Primary Academy would otherwise use its own employees and who is under the direct control of LALPA with respect to the use and maintenance of PII from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.
+A school official also may include a volunteer for or an independent contractor of LALPA, or other party outside of LALPA who performs an institutional service or function for which Los Angeles Leadership Primary Academy would otherwise use its own employees and who is under the direct control of LALPA with respect to the use and maintenance of personally identifiable information (“PII”) from education records, such as an attorney, auditor, medical consultant, or therapist; a parent or student volunteering to serve on an official committee, such as a disciplinary or grievance committee; or a parent, student, or other volunteer assisting another school official in performing his or her tasks.

-.
-Legitimate Educational Interest
+7. Legitimate Educational Interest